 Adventures in Thargothras

-Government: Thane Miriam Quickhammer, Viceroy to the High King
+Government: Queen Miriam Quickhammer, Viceroy to the High King

 Carved into the side of a mountain and alive with the sound of rushing waterfalls and the hammering of metal on metal, Silverhold is the dwarven settlement to the north of Whitefield.
 Like all surface settlements, Silverhold is considered a colony, answering to a higher political power hidden deep beneath a mountain range, the location of which is never disclosed to non-dwarves, on pain of execution for treason.